Plane Crashes Involving the ATR 42 and ATR 72

 - 4 November 2010; AeroCaribbean; CU-T1549; ATR 72-212; Flight 883; near Guasimal, Sancti Spiritus Province, Cuba: The aircraft was on a domestic flight from Santiago to Havana, Cuba.
 The crew reported an emergency situation shortly before the aircraft crashed in mountainous terrain.
 All seven crew members and 61 passengers were killed.

 2 April 2012; UTair ATR 72-200; VP-BYZ;flight 120; Tyumen, Russia: The aircraft was on scheduled domestic flight from Tyumen to Surgut, Russia.
-The airplane crashed broke up, and caught fire in a field about 1.5 miles (2.5 km) form the end of the departure runway.
+The airplane crashed broke up, and caught fire in a field about 1.5 miles (2.5 km) from the end of the departure runway.
 All four crew members and 27 of the 39 passengers were killed.
-This is the second fatal passenger jet crash involving this airline.
+This was the second fatal passenger jet crash involving this airline.
 The first was a 17 March 2007 crash of a UTair Tupolev Tu134A in Samara, Russia that killed six passengers.

 Fatal crashes of airlines of Russia and the former Soviet Union

 Additional information about this crash